This chocolate mousse is rich & creamy yet made with simple, healthy ingredients. It’s also high in protein, vegan, and gluten-free!

 This chocolate mousse has been my go-to breakfast, snack, and dessert recently.
 It’s rich and decadent enough for dessert, but also makes for a healthy, high-protein breakfast!
 Breakfast that tastes like dessert is an automatic win for me, especially when it involves chocolate.
 So, what makes this mousse silky rich while also being healthy and protein-packed?

 Yep, you read that right, tofu.
 The most seemingly mundane yet absolutely magical plant-based protein.
 It creates such a silky smooth yet thick texture and I am obsessed.
 Not only is tofu great in savory dishes, but it also creates delicious desserts!
 The kind of tofu you use (silken, soft, medium-firm, firm) is really up to you and the texture you’re going for.
-I opted for firm tofu to create a really thick mousse.
+I opted for firm tofu to create a really thick mousse, but silken/soft tofu will give you a more smooth, fluffy texture.

 Along with tofu, there are 5 other key ingredients you’ll need: